madelinegannon/jetson-nano-accessories/garden-stake/README.md

     - _Note: The back of the board has off-centered slots and a smoother finish._
 6. Snap your Portable Battery into the Battery Clips, and plug in the Nano and other peripherals.
 7. Bolt the board to the stake using the M3 screws and washers.
-8. Stick into the ground and go.
+8. Stick into the ground and go!

 #### Printer Settings
 Each of these parts were printed on a [Prusa i3 MK3S](https://www.prusa3d.com/original-prusa-i3-mk3/) printer using the MK3S_MK3_0.2_Fast profile (0.2mm layer height) with PLA.